 Talk to a Cerebral Palsy Lawyer in Dallas for Free

-If your child has any of the symptoms of cerebral palsy outlined above or suffered a birth injury of any type, you should speak to our Dallas cerebral palsy lawyer team.
+If your child has any of the symptoms of cerebral palsy outlined above or suffered a birth injury of any type, speak to our Dallas cerebral palsy lawyer team.
 You should not have to pay for treatments that are the result of a negligent caregiver.
 Contact the Birth Injury Lawyer Group for help with:

 - Identifying at-fault parties who may be liable for damages.